knpuniversity/symfony-journey/knpu/container/yaml.md

 [[[ code('279fe0a6fa') ]]]

 I know that's ugly.
-But under the hood, that's just calling `setMethodCall` on the `Definition` and passing it `debug` and this arguments array.
+But under the hood, that's just calling `addMethodCall` on the `Definition` and passing it `debug` and this arguments array.
 Let's go back to the terminal and try it: